 If the chain is not irreducible or aperiodic, we consider the mixing time to be infinite.
 An event $A=A(n)$ is said to occur with high probability, if it has limiting probability $1$ as $n \rightarrow \infty$.
 Given an integer $n \geq 1$, we write $[n] := \{1, \ldots n \}$.

 \begin{theorem} Let $n \geq 1$ be an integer, $\sigma$ a permutation of $n$ elements chosen uniformly at random, $(G_1,c_1), (G_2,c_2)$ two electrical networks with common vertex set $[n]$ and $\alpha, \beta > 0$.
-Then consider the Markov chain on $[n]$ defined by the electrical network $(G^{\ast}, c)$ with conductances
+Then consider the Markov chain on $[n]$ defined by the electrical network $(G^{\ast}, c^{\ast})$ with conductances

-Suppose \begin{enumerate}[label=(H\arabic*)] \item The degrees and conductances of $(G_1,c_1)$ and $(G_2,c_2)$ all bounded uniformly in $n$, from above and below. \item $\alpha, \beta$ are constants in $n$. \item The connected components of $G_1$ have size at least $3$ and that of $G_2$ size at least $2$. \end{enumerate} Then there exists $h=h(n)$ bounded from above and away from $0$ for which the following holds.
+Suppose \begin{enumerate}[label=(H\arabic*)] \item The degrees and conductances of $(G_1,c_1)$ and $(G_2,c_2)$ are all bounded uniformly in $n$, from above and away from $0$. \item $\alpha, \beta$ are constants in $n$. \item The connected components of $G_1$ have size at least $3$ and that of $G_2$ have size at least $2$. \end{enumerate} Then there exists $h=h(n)$ bounded from above and away from $0$ for which the following holds.
 For all $\e \in (0,1)$, there exists a constant $C(\e)$ such that with high probability,

-In particular, the chain is irreducible and aperiodic with high probability and exhibits a uniform cutoff phenomenon: for all $\e \in (0,1)$
+In particular, with high probability the chain is irreducible, aperiodic and exhibits a uniform cutoff phenomenon: for all $\e \in (0,1)$

 in probability. \end{theorem}